Forza Motorsport 7 Vs Forza Horizon 4

 Forza Motorsport 7 vs Forza Horizon 4 – Content

-When it comes to content, this is one of the main aspects which distinguishes the two games, as they’re hugely different in this regard.
+When it comes to content, this is one of the key differences which distinguish the two games, as they’re hugely different in this regard.

-Think of Horizon 4 as a ‘sandbox’ style game, where you’re given the choice of competing in the various game modes or being left to free-roam and cruise the stunning scenes of the British countryside.
+Think of Horizon 4 (And all other Forza Horizon games) as a ‘sandbox’ style game, where you’re given the choice of competing in the various game modes or being left to free-roam and cruise the stunning scenes of historic Britain and its countryside.

 It’s this aspect that provides the opportunity to head off-road in your self-created drift layout, or rally course, to do just about any antics imaginable behind the wheel of a car.